MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsCallQueue.md

 Accept wildcard characters: False
 ```

-### -OverflowRedirectPersonAudioFilePrompt
+### -OverflowDisconnectAudioFilePrompt
-The OverflowRedirectPersonAudioFilePrompt parameter indicates the unique identifier for the Audio file prompt which is played to the caller when being redirected to a person in the organization due to overflow.
+The OverflowDisconnectAudioFilePrompt parameter indicates the unique identifier for the Audio file prompt which is played to the caller when being disconnected due to overflow.

 ```yaml
 Type: Guid